 3. Rugged Mountain Granite 9RL

-Idaho-based Rugged Mountain started out as a tiny house builder several years ago, and branched out into building truck campers in late 2016.
-This is a very good thing because Rugged Mountain builds a truck camper the right way with real wood paneling, painted beadboard walls, hard wood cabinets, and a full walk-on crowned roof.
-Framed entirely of wood, the camper’s spacious 8 foot 11 inch floorplan features a front wet-bath and dinette on the driver side and a two-way 5-cubic foot refrigerator and a large kitchen on the passenger side.
+Idaho-based Rugged Mountain started out as a tiny house builder, branched out into travel trailers in 2014, and launched a truck camper line in late 2016.
+This is a very good thing because Rugged Mountain builds a high-quality truck camper with real wood paneling, painted beadboard walls, hard wood cabinets, and a full walk-on TPO crowned roof.
+The camper’s spacious 8 foot 11 inch floorplan features a front wet-bath and dinette on the driver side and a two-way 5-cubic foot refrigerator and a large kitchen on the passenger side.
 Holding tanks sizes are excellent with 36 gallons fresh, 38 gallons grey, and 24 gallons black.
-The camper features lots of interior storage, a 48-inch slide-out fishing pole drawer, a dual battery compartment with a battery cut-off switch, two 20-pound LP tanks, and a 6-gallon DSI water heater.
-While the Granite 9RL is a superb camper in its own right, the “Rugged Package” raises this camper to even greater heights with Reico Titan remote controlled jacks, a 20-inch Furion stainless oven with glass folding cover, a stainless microwave, a ceramic tile backsplash in the kitchen and bathroom, PVC crown molding, a 24-inch stainless steel apron sink with pull-down faucet, a keyless entry, a Furrion stainless range hood, and a stainless refrigerator insert.
-Weighs 3,459 pounds dry and fits on both short-bed and long-bed trucks.
+The Granite 9RL features lots of interior storage, a 84-inch slide-out fishing pole drawer, a dual battery compartment with a battery cut-off switch, two 20-pound LP tanks, and a 6-gallon DSI water heater.
+While the Granite 9RL is a superb camper in its own right, the “Rugged Package” raises this camper to even loftier heights with Reico Titan remote controlled jacks, a 20-inch Furion stainless oven with glass folding cover, a stainless microwave, a ceramic tile backsplash in the kitchen and bathroom, PVC crown molding, a 24-inch stainless steel apron sink with pull-down faucet, a keyless entry, a Furrion stainless range hood, and a stainless refrigerator insert.
+A terrific camper framed entirely of wood, the Granite 9RL weighs only 3,459 pounds dry, putting it well with the payload ratings of all long-bed one-ton trucks.
+Fits on both short-bed and long-bed trucks.
 The MSRP for the base model of Rugged Mountain Granite 9RL is $28,350; the Rugged Package adds another $9,920 to the price.

 4. ALP Adventurer 901SB